dlab-berkeley/python-berkeley/py4science/py4data.md

 ---
-layout: py4sci
+layout: page
-title: Py4Science at UC Berkeley
+title: Py4data at UC Berkeley
 ---

 {% for post in site.tags.py4data %}